 How A Cup of Coffee Changed My Marriage

 I loved this post by Amanda Cox, I look up to her as a writer and have found guidance in her words.
-I myself, am struggling with this very same concept, and hearing from someone who has been married longer than I, and has a family to tend to in the process gives me someone to look to as a mentor of sorts.
-This post comes highly recommended (as it brought tears to my eyes, and I am not an easy cryer.)
-Read and Enjoy!
+I myself, am struggling with this very same concept, and hearing from someone who has been married longer than I, and has a family to tend to in the process gives me someone … Continue reading How A Cup of Coffee Changed My Marriage

 Welcome Wanderers 2017